MetaMask/metamask-docs/sdk/guides/user-authentication.md

 ### Using Vanilla JavaScript

-If you're not using React, here's how to implement user authentication using the MetaMask SDK directly:
+If you're not using React, here's how to implement authentication directly:

 ```javascript
 import { MetaMaskSDK } from '@metamask/sdk';